 For this first sprint, my task was to complete the first two sections from the online networking course.
 First, I created a separate test project.
 Then, I learned how to make a game act as a client or server through console commands.
 And finally, I hooked those commands into a simple UI system for more comfortable use:

-After learning more about replicable objects, I created a simple test level where my team and I could roam around:
+After learning more about object replication, I created a simple test level where my team and I could roam around:

 Now those are some realistic frogs!
 But in all seriousness, I’m excited to apply this knowledge to Frog Bath and have players jumping around together.
 If you’d like to follow my progress on GitHub, click here to view the repo—my username is Andy608.